Georgia governor announces push to loosen handgun rules

 Associated Press

-Kemp made the announcement at a gun shop outside Atlanta that bills itself as the “world’s largest gun store,” where he was joined by members of the National Rifle Association and state lawmakers.
+Kemp made the announcement at a gun shop in the Atlanta-area city of Smyrna that bills itself as the “world’s largest gun store,” where he was joined by members of the National Rifle Association and state lawmakers.

 “Building a safer, stronger Georgia starts with hardworking Georgians having the ability to protect themselves and their families,” Kemp said.
-“In the face of rising violent crime across the country, law-abiding citizens should have their constitutional rights protected.”
+“In the face of rising violent crime across the country, law-abiding citizens should have their constitutional rights protected, not undermined.”

 The move drew condemnation from gun safety advocates and the campaign of Kemp’s likely Democratic opponent in this year’s governor’s race, Stacey Abrams.